-The ideal answer: We are absolutely in the profession of medicine with good patient visual outcomes and safety being more important than personal financial income.
+The ideal answer: We are absolutely in the profession of medicine with good patient outcomes and safety being are primary concerns.

-The ideal answer: No. The price that we state in any communication is the price that we will charge for the procedure, which includes a pre-operative evaluation, the procedure itself, as well as one year of post-operative care by me.
+The ideal answer: No. The price we state in any communication is the price we will charge for the procedure, which includes a pre-operative evaluation, the procedure, as well as one year of post-operative care.

-The ideal answer: No, as we have no need for such a thing, but we are aware of some high volume surgeons who allegedly need such an arrangement due to malpractice litigation against them.
+The ideal answer: No, as we have no need for such a thing, but we are aware of some high-volume surgeons who may need such an arrangement due to malpractice litigation.

 The ideal answer: I am in a professional ophthalmology practice that not only does a significant number of LASIK procedures but also provides care for all diseases involving the eye.
 We are driven by professionalism rather than a singular surgical procedure.

 The ideal answer: Yes.
-We have among the best and safest surgical outcomes reported in respected peer-reviewed journals by anyone, anywhere in the world.
+We rank among the best and safest surgical outcomes reported in respected peer-reviewed journals by anyone, anywhere in the world.

 10: Is this LASIK center/office part of an accredited facility, or affiliated with an accredited facility?